dkoenigs/KNNFromScratch/README.md

 # K-Nearest Neighbor Implementation & Application (Python)

-**OVERVIEW**<br>
+**OVERVIEW**
+<br>
 Given sex, country of birth, age, weight and height this model returns the sport most suited to you based on a data set from the 2012 Olympic Games.
+<br><br>
-The date set is first filtered by sex and country of birth (both filters are optional).
-Age, height and weight are then used to determine the k-nearest neighbors to such an individual as well as the most likely sport/classification.
+The date set is first filtered by sex and country of birth (optional).
+Age, height and weight are then used to determine the k-nearest neighbors of such an individual as well as the most likely sport/classification.
-<br>
+<br><br>
-The purpose of this project was for me to understand and implement the k-nearest neighbor algorithm and find an interesting application for it.
+The purpose of this project was for me to understand and implement the k-nearest neighbor algorithm and find an interesting application to verify success.
 <br>
 <br>
 <br>